Flag

 As a Commonwealth Realm, the New Zealand Defence Force is headed by King Charles III, who is represented by a New Zealand appointed Commander-in-chief, the Governor-General.

 The Defence Force is commanded by the Chief of Defence (CDF), and the three Service Chiefs –Chief of Navy (CN), Chief of Army (CA), and Chief of Air Force (CAF).
 The Chief of Defence may be appointed from any one of the three services.
-Under the Service Chiefs sit the force component commands which control maritime, land, air, and special operations.
+Under the Service Chiefs sit the force component commands which each control maritime, land, air, and special operations.

-Deployed forces fall under a joint structure – the Headquarters Joint Forces New Zealand (HQJFNZ), under the Commander Joint Forces New Zealand (COMJFNZ).
+Deployed forces fall under a joint structure – the Headquarters Joint Forces New Zealand (HQJFNZ), under the Commander Joint Forces New Zealand (COMJFNZ)

 National Health System